sporeprotocol/spore-contract/RFC_PROXY_AGENT.md

      <...any other cells>
 ```

-In here, payment cell is just an example showcase, it can be any unlockable cell and is not limited in just one cell.
+Here, the payment cell serves merely as an example; it can be any unlockable cell and is not limited to only one cell.

 ### Step3: Mint Spore with Cluster Agent

-Holder of the Cluster Agent Cell can now mint Spore using this Cell.
-Valid methods are listed below.
+The Cluster Agent Cell holder can mint Spore using three valid methods listed below.

-1. **Mint with direct input**
+#### Method 1.
+Mint With Direct Input

 ```yaml
 CellDeps: